Learn something new every day

 Intellectual property law may cover any type of property that originates as an idea.
 This means that the property's inherent worth may be intangible; instead of being a productive piece of land or a house, a piece of intellectual property may be a character, artwork, design, blueprint, or song.
-The value of this property exists in the idea of it, thus intellectual property law seeks to protect the right of the owner to this idea.
+The value of this property exists in the idea of it, thus this type of law seeks to protect the right of the owner to this idea.

 The other major type of property law deals with tangible objects, such as land, real estate, furniture, or possessions.
 In these cases, the value of the property is in its physical, or real, form, thus it is usually called "real property law."
-Like intellectual property law, the scope of real property law is to create a system of ownership and rules against infringement.
+The scope of real property law is to create a system of ownership and rules against infringement.

 With real property, ownership is usually granted through titles or ownership papers.
 These may guarantee the right of a person or entity to the sole use of a piece of property, whether it is a farm, a high rise building, or a flat-screen television.
 Titles prove that a person legally owns an object, and are therefore very important documents that require safeguarding.